mscosti/Quefrency-V2-3D-Case/README.md

 ## Additional Notes
 * Currently only compatible with PCB configurations of `Left with 2x5 macro pad` and `Right 65%`
   * If there is interest I can update the designs to support the `Left without macro pad` and `Right 60%` configurations.
-* The left half of the case is split into 2 files, `case_left_macro_bottom.stl` and `case_left_macro_top.stl`.
+* The case is split into 2 files for each half.
-    * The PCB would be installed onto the bottom part first, and then the top part snaps in over it.
+    * The PCB would be installed onto the bottom part first, and then the top part can be screwed into the bottom part.